Semiparametric logistic regression for inference on relative vaccine efficacy in case-only studies with informative missingness: Semiparametric targeted learning and inference for the conditional odds ratios

 where we assume the inverse exists.

 \begin{theorem}

 A vector-valued influence function for the parameter $\beta_{adj}$ at $P$ under $\mathcal{M}_{adj}$ is

-\end{theorem} Using the same approach as in the previous section, the above influence function can be used to construct a one-step estimator for $\beta_{adj}(P)$.
+where the product ``$\odot $" is taken coordinate-wise. \end{theorem} Using the same approach as in the previous section, the above influence function can be used to construct a one-step estimator for $\beta_{adj}(P)$.
 We now give a TMLE for $\beta_{adj}(P)$ and $OR_{adj}(P)$, which, although more involved, is similar to the TMLE of the previous section.
 Let $P' \in \mathcal{M}_{adj}$ be an arbitrary offset.
 We define the following (least-favorable) fluctuation submodel and working log-likelihood function:

 \begin{itemize} \item \textit{Logistic fluctuation submodel:} $(P'(\varepsilon): \varepsilon = (\varepsilon_1, \varepsilon_2) \in \mathbb{R}^s \times \mathbb{R}^s) \subset \mathcal{M}$ is a submodel that only fluctuates $\mu_{adj.P'}$ and $\overline{\mu}_{P'}$ through the paths $(\mu_{adj,P'}(\varepsilon_1): \varepsilon_1 \in \mathbb{R}^s)$ and $(\overline{\mu}_{P'}(\varepsilon_1): \varepsilon_1 \in \mathbb{R}^s)$ where